Biden: ‘We’re going to win this race’

 Early Friday, Mr. Biden overtook Mr. Trump in Georgia and Pennsylvania as ballots from more heavily Democratic areas were counted.

-Outstanding mail and absentee ballots have generally favored Mr. Biden in the key states, though Mr. Trump has gained ground in Arizona since Tuesday.
+His lead in Nevada also grew over the course of the day.
+He led in Arizona as well, though Mr. Trump has cut into Mr. Biden’s margins there since Tuesday.

-While Georgia could be headed for a recount, Mr. Biden’s leads in Pennsylvania and Nevada grew steadily throughout the day and into the evening on Friday.
+Outstanding mail and absentee ballots have generally favored Mr. Biden in the key states, though Georgia appears headed toward a recount.

 The president said on Twitter earlier Friday that Mr. Biden should not “wrongfully claim the office of the President.”